 There are a lot of bass players who prefer playing a P-Bass.
-The Motown legend James Jamerson uses a ’62 PBass that he calls “the funk machine”.
-Donald “Duck” Dunn, Carol Kaye, Pino Palladino, Steve Harris, Willie Weeks, Sting, Paul Simonon and George Porter Jr. are just some of the notable P-Bass users.
+The Motown legend James Jamerson uses a ’62 P-Bass that he calls “the funk machine”.
+Donald “Duck” Dunn, Carol Kaye, Pino Palladino, Steve Harris, Willie Weeks, Sting, Paul Simon and George Porter Jr. are just some of the notable P-Bass users.

 The Jazz Bass

 Introduced in the 1960s, the J-Bass, or Jazz Bass was conceived as a deluxe model that would be easier to play and brighter sounding than its earlier predecessor.
 The name was borrowed from the then recently released Jazzmaster guitar, which had a similar body type.
-The J Bass featured 2 single coil pickups which gives you a myriad of possible tones at the tip of your fingers.
+The J Bass featured 2 single-coil pickups which provide a myriad of possible tones at the tip of your fingers.
 Even small adjustments with either knob can give you vastly different sounds.
-The Jazz Bass became more prominent during the 1970s when the bass sound took a more up front role.
+The Jazz Bass became more prominent during the 1970s when the bass sound took a more upfront role in many band settings.

 The Jazz Bass would be the more versatile of the 2 basses.
-It can give you a sweet focused tone which can be customized depending on the type of music you are playing.
+It can give you a sweet, rich and focused tone that can be customized depending on the type of music you are playing.
 It usually has a tone knob and 2 volume knobs for each pickup.
-The Jazz Bass can be used with any type of music from hard rock, mellow folk, laid-back reggae or funky R&B. Another upside, as per a lot of bassists, is that the Jazz Bass has the best slap tone of all time.
+The Jazz Bass can be used with any type of music from hard rock, mellow folk, laid-back reggae or funky R&B. Another upside, as per a lot of bassists, is that the Jazz Bass has arguably the best "slap tone" of all time.